Hyperzsb/natalia-theme/README.md

 Natalia may be a good choice for you to build up your own portfolio and blog site in a few minutes, and deliver your ideas in a friendly way.
 Out of the box, easy configuration, and free customization.

-Natalia is mainly developed on [Jekyll](https://jekyllrb.com/) and [Bootstrap](https://getbootstrap.com/), lots of JavaScript libraries, Ruby gems, and third-party APIs are used as well:
+Natalia is mainly developed on [Jekyll](https://jekyllrb.com/) and [Bootstrap](https://getbootstrap.com/), but lots of JavaScript libraries, Ruby gems, and third-party APIs are used as well:

 - [lodash](https://github.com/lodash/lodash)
 - [HighlightJS](https://github.com/highlightjs/highlight.js/)